orsonteodoro/gcf2/README.md

 Also, there is an issue with the stats for CFI shown sections below.
-Using systemwide CFI is not recommended with my bashrc and package.env until the ratio of 174 actual to 338 estimat are near the same or a good reason to justify the odd ratio.
+Using systemwide CFI is not recommended with my bashrc and package.env until the ratio of 174 actual to 338 estimate are near the same or a good reason to justify the odd ratio.

 So, if you want to use development mode, it is fine to use systemwide LTO.